 I have a broad and shallow understanding of technology.
 I knew this was a good thing but I couldn’t articulate it until I came across a requirement for a tech editing role: “We’d like someone who can understand complex technical topics at a high level.”
 (Thanks Draft.dev for this description.)

 The February 2022 edition of the Write the Docs newsletter concluded that while “domain knowledge trumps all”, you need “just enough” knowledge to get your work done.
 I think this holds true for editing as well as writing.
 As a technical editor, you do need domain knowledge.
 You need to understand the subject matter to be able to add value.
 But you don’t always need a deep knowledge—and sometimes, to really add value, you need an awareness of how that subject matter fits within a broader domain.

 Mark Baker talks about a state beyond domain knowledge in a post from 2016, Writing Excellence Through Domain Awareness.

-Domain awareness is about recognizing “which concepts, ideas, and principles belong uniquely to that domain” and further, what sits around it—knowing it’s place in the universe.
-Being able to understand the space outside a domain gives you the ability to add value, especially in writing about technology.
+Domain awareness is about recognizing “which concepts, ideas, and principles belong uniquely to that domain” and further, what sits around it—knowing its place in the universe.
+Understanding the space outside a domain gives you the ability to add value, especially in writing about technology.
 The landscape is vast!